ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 ## Execution

-Given the compute intensive nature of this pipeline and the number of jobs to execute it we highly recommend running the pipeline on an HPC cluster.
+Given the compute intensive nature of this pipeline and the large number of jobs to execute it we highly recommend running the it on an HPC cluster.

 Set your GDC controlled access authentication token in the environment variable `GDC_TOKEN` or `GDC_TOKEN_FILE`, or the file `~/.gdc_token`